BlueAlder/samcalamos.me/content/posts/dvdf/puppet-v3/index.md

 ```

 Now let's get a new quote to see how much borrowing the 1,000,000 DVT tokens
 will be.
-Then we approve that amount to be transfered to the contract and then
+Then we approve that amount to be transferred to the contract and then
 execute the `borrow()` function.

 ```javascript